pytorch/pytorch/docs/source/notes/amp_examples.rst

 """"""""""""""""

-A gradient penalty implementation typically creates gradients out-of-place using :func:`torch.autograd.grad`, combines them to create the penalty scalar, and adds the penalty scalar to the loss.
+A gradient penalty implementation typically creates gradients out-of-place using :func:`torch.autograd.grad`, combines them to create the penalty value, and adds the penalty value to the loss.

 Here's an ordinary example of an L2 penalty without gradient scaling::